Probation ManagementPosted in : HR Updates ROI on 23 February 2023 Issues covered: Probation

-Probation Management can be viewed as an extension of the recruitment and selection process.
+Probation Management can be seen as an extension of the recruitment and selection process.
 A Probation Period is a time period at the beginning of employment which allows the employer to assess the employee’s suitability for the role and address any performance related issues, early in the employment.
 During the probationary period, it is easier for an employer to end an employee’s employment due to under performance, as they do not have the protection of the Unfair Dismissals Acts until they reach 12 months service.
 Nevertheless, employers should follow best practice guidelines for probation management to avoid complaints under the Industrial Relations legislation.

 Probation reviews which are conducted throughout the probation period allow for an employer to assess the employee’s suitability for the role and match for the Company.
 Therefore, during an employee’s probation period, an employer should be meeting the employee on a regular basis.
-For example, if the employee’s probation period is 6 months, the employer should schedule a meeting with the employee on month 1, month 3 and month 6.
-The purpose of formal probation meetings is to offer feedback on the various aspects of the employee’s performance by explaining both the areas where they are excelling, and areas where improvement is needed.
+For example, if the employee’s probation period is 6 months, the employer should schedule a meeting with the employee on month 1, month 3 and month 5.
+The purpose of formal probation meetings is to offer feedback on the different aspects of the employee’s performance by explaining both the areas where they are excelling, and areas where improvement is needed.

 The following steps can be used to successfully carry out a probation review: